tamucc-comp-bio/how_to/howto_organize_data.md

 ## Data Science Philosophy (Document All Data Manipulations)

-After data is digitized, *all manipulations of the data should be documented and executed in code*.
+After data is digitized, *all manipulations and analyses of the data should be documented and executed in code*.
 This facilitates transparency, reproduction of methods, and we are progressing toward a day when you’re scientific research papers will be rejected if you don’t provide the scripts used to process your data.

 As an example, if you collect latitude and longitude of locations using a GPS, you should not be moving that data over into MS Excel because there is no record of how that transfer of the data occurred that could be evaluated by an independent observer.
 Rather, you would write the commands in a file (script) that can be executed by a computer to [join](https://en.wikipedia.org/wiki/Relational_algebra#Joins_and_join-like_operators) the GPS waypoints to the other [metadata](https://en.wikipedia.org/wiki/Metadata) associated with the locations.

 If your digitized data is not tidy, then you would write a script to tidy it.
 It follows that, ultimately, all of your data will be organized into tidy tables.
 When considering all data for a MS Thesis, Ph.D.
 Dissertation chapter, or a publication in a scientific journal; most projects will involve many unique tidy tables which need to be organized into a [database](https://en.wikipedia.org/wiki/Database).

 ---